 - these 2 factors repel one another one causes to increment in VT and the other decreases the VT.

-- SO here question arises which effect dominates in the generator?
+- SO here the question arises which effect dominates in the generator?

-- The answer of this question is that number of turns in series to poles define the effect.
+- This question answers that the number of turns in series to poles defines the effect.

 - Some turn NSE: if there is less value of turns in series the resistive voltage loss effect wins hand down.
 The voltage decreases like in a shunt generator.